kirkhofer/data-ai/README.md

 This is all the buzz as of late and I am quite impressed with what we are able to do with it.
 I have included an initial script in my [aoai](aoai) folder to review.
 This includes a couple of examples:
 - Use NLP to query a Azure SQL database
 - Use PowerShell to test a ton of models and examples
+- Python notebook with examples and SQL generative

 # Power BI
 I have used Power BI since it came out and also used Crystal Reports and SQL Server Reporting Services for a long time.
 Sharing some knowledge here to help others.